-The operating fluid reservoir and parts of the turbopump may contain toxic substances from pumped media.
+The operating fluid and parts of the turbopump may contain toxic substances from pumped media.

-- ▶ Decontaminate affected parts before carrying out maintenance work. - Prevent health hazards or environmental impacts with adequate safety precautions. - Observe the operating fluid safety data sheet. - ▶ Dispose of the operating fluid reservoir according to applicable regulations.
+- ▶ Decontaminate affected parts before carrying out maintenance work. - Prevent health hazards or environmental impacts with adequate safety precautions. - ▶ Observe the operating fluid safety data sheet. - ▶ Dispose of the operating fluid according to locally applicable regulations.